ntkog/twitter_scrap/README.md

 This project is based on [Node-Twitter-Scrapper](https://github.com/dansalerno712/Node-Twitter-Scraper.git);

+# Warnings

+> It's a work in progress.
+Still not catching all the tweets comparing to my own twitter download [tweets.json], but it's getting closer.
+There is some weird cases to study.
+On public search yo cannot see

+> Try to do the searches in batches of more than days.

 # Enhancements

 - Use as much cores as you have.
 - Don't reload pages for each url
 - Get Metadata of the tweets

 # Prerequisites